Consunet/Apps/EveryPass/README.md

 There is also ```grunt notest``` which will skip the testing and coverage and just build the public_html files.

+Finally ```grunt debug``` can be used to skip the minification of the javascript files to make debugging easier.

 ## Technology review
 The following technologies were considered for use in this app:

+### Testing

+#### CasperJS with PhantomJS
+CasperJS was used with PhantomJS for testing but when the project moved to a browser based encryption in v1.4, the headless browserless setup was no longer was able to test encryption and as such the testing suite was changed.

 ### Databinding
 The following Databinding libraries were considered for use in this project, however it was decided that databinding libraries should not be used.